grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 channels, meaning that if two channels attempt to create the same subchannel, they will wind up sharing a single subchannel.
-In this case, each channel using a given subchannel may have a different value for the max_connections_per_subchannel attribute.
-The subchannel will use the maximum value set for this attribute across all channels.
+In this case, each channel using a given subchannel may have a different value for the max_connections_per_subchannel setting.
+The subchannel will use the maximum value set for this setting across all channels.

 To support this, the implementation will be as follows:
-- The subchannel will store a map from max_connections_per_subchannel value to the number of subchannel wrappers currently holding a ref to it with that value.
+- The subchannel will store a map from max_connections_per_subchannel setting to the number of subchannel wrappers currently holding a ref to it with that value.
 Entries are added to the map whenever the first ref for a given value of max_connections_per_subchannel is taken, and entries are removed from the map whenever the last ref for a given